Azure-Samples/ms-identity-msal-java-samples/4. Spring Framework Web App Tutorial/2-Authorization-I/call-graph/README.md

 - [Maven 3](https://maven.apache.org/download.cgi)
 - [Java Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) is recommended for running this sample in VSCode.
 - An **Azure AD** tenant.
 For more information see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
 - A user account in your **Azure AD** tenant.
-This sample will not work with a **personal Microsoft account**.
+This sample will not work with a **personal non-Microsoft account**.
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.

 ## Setup